Before Applying, You Should Know…

 Q: My project will eventually make money, through ticket sales for example, does that mean I can’t apply for a grant?

 A: You can still apply for a Platforms Fund grant if your project will make money.
-Particularly in the case of a performance, we understand they are costly ventures and that $5000 may not cover all of the artist fees and production costs.
+Particularly in the case of performances, we understand that they are costly ventures and that $5000 may not cover all of the artist fees and production costs.
 In that case you may need to charge attendees a ticket price to recoup costs.

 We encourage prospective Platforms Fund grantees to actively engage with the public.
-The most exciting projects will be those that include community members in some aspect of the project, at inception or production, with a goal of enriching pre-existing communities or self-defining new ones.
 Public engagement can take many forms, and we encourage applicants to look at past grantees to see the breadth of communities served and types of engagement.

 Q: I would like to apply for a grant to fund a public exhibition of my artwork.
 The community will be engaged because they will see my work in a public space.
 Can I receive Platforms Fund money?

 A: Typically not, particularly if you are the only person credited with creating the work.
 We are looking for public engagement that goes beyond passive viewing of finished projects.
 With that said, there will certainly be exceptions, where artists are taking an innovative or thought-provoking approach to the exhibition platform.

 New Orleans Region